User Experience NZ

 This really takes me back to my first encounter with User Centred Design – making custom surfboards in the early 90’s.

 My first customers would fill out an order form with their height, weight and suggested measurements for the board.
-I quickly learned to ignore their measurements.
 These were often based on their vision of riding in a certain way, on waves which often only happened twice a year, or in their dreams.

 When viewed through the right lens, observing people use a product can convert directly into design requirements to improve the user experience.